TheLayersProject/Layers/README.md

 Layers is an application template library with a focus on themes and user customization.

+## Demo

+The [Layers Demo](https://github.com/huntermalm/Layers-Demo) is a minimal Layers application that demonstrates the capabilities of the Layers software library.
+The source-code demonstrates how to get a basic Layers application up and running, while the binary release is provided to let developers see a Layers app in action.

 ## Development and Testing

 These are the steps to install a copy of Layers source-code on your local machine for development and testing purposes.